I’m a game player, mostly, that’s about it. I’m pretty dull, actually.

 SSI spent all the money they weren’t spending inside their offices trying to make a good impression outside of them.
 Determined to advertise Computer Bismarck as something genuinely new under the sun, they came up with a catchy slogan: “The $2160 Wargame!”
 (The extra $2100, of course, referred to the approximate cost of the Apple II system needed to run it.)
 Just as Joel had hoped, Computer Bismarck attracted significant attention in traditional wargaming circles, getting big writeups in hardcore magazines like Fire and Movement.
 Computerized wargames were “here at last,” wrote Joel in his “Designer’s Notes” addendum to that article, “and I suggest you run out and buy a home computer as soon as you can justify it to your wife, girlfriend, or mother.”
 And at least to some extent his readers apparently did.
 SSI wound up selling almost 8000 copies of Computer Bismarck.
 That number may not sound spectacular today, but it wasn’t bad for a niche product in what remained a niche industry.
 By year’s end Lyon and his team had churned out a few more, slightly less blatantly cloned wargames.
 SSI’s year-end balance sheet showed a loss of $60,000, but that was hardly unexpected for the first-year startup.
 They believed they were well on the road to profitability.
 At the same time, though, Joel was well on the road to overhauling the way that SSI did business.

 What caused him to rethink himself was an unsolicited and thoroughly unexpected package that arrived within months of the release of Computer Bismarck.
-In the package was a game from an Arkansan named Dan Bunten,1 a football simulation that used the Apple II’s optional paddle controllers to brilliant effect.
+In the package was a game from an Arkansan named Dan Bunten, Dan Bunten later became Danielle Bunten Berry, and lived until her death in 1998 under that name.
+As per my usual editorial policy on these matters, I refer to her as “he” and by her original name only to avoid historical anachronisms and to stay true to the context of the times. a football simulation that used the Apple II’s optional paddle controllers to brilliant effect.
 Bunten wanted to know if SSI would be interested in publishing it.
 Hard as it may be to believe, this was a business model that had never occurred to Joel.
 Instead of killing themselves to design and program all these games in-house, SSI could curate games from outside developers — handle the packaging and marketing while leaving the tough, unpredictable creative effort to others.
 If Joel needed any further convincing, the fact that Bunten’s slick football game made SSI’s in-house games look rather workmanlike provided plenty.
 SSI published Computer Quarterback in September of 1980 as their first non-in-house-developed game.
 It promptly became by far the fastest seller in their catalog, just in case Joel needed yet further convincing.

 SSI’s year-end 1980 “business plan,” really a state-of-the-business report, incorporates an important change from the original plan: “SSI is now relying on outside designers to provide roughly half of all new products.”
 That percentage would only increase in the years to come.
 Joel’s original vision of SSI as a sort of wargames factory, with a small army of programmers beavering away to churn out games, would never materialize.
 No big loss.
 This new way worked so much better.